momentohq/momento-unity-demo/README.md

 7. Hit the play button to run inside the Unity Editor
 8. To duplicate the screen recording above, build the project via File --> Build Settings...
    1. Add Open Scenes (if necessary)
+   2. Select which scene you want to build (optional)
-   2. Build (make a new folder called `Build` to build into)
+   3. Build (make a new folder called `Build` to build into)
-   3. If needed, add a firewall rule to allow your executable to access your network
+   4. If needed, add a firewall rule to allow your executable to access your network
-   4. Open the executable twice
+   5. Open the executable twice

 # Notes
 - Tested with two Windows builds of the Unity project + subscribing/publishing to the Topic in the Momento Console website
+- There are three example scenes which run different example scripts:
-- There are two example scripts, `TopicsTest.cs` and `TopicsTestCoroutine.cs`, where the former utilizes `Task.Run()` to run the subscription to the Momento Topic in a background thread, while the latter utilizes Unity Coroutines to run the subscription asyncronously in the main thread.
-If you want to use `TopicsTestCoroutine.cs`, make sure to enable that script, disable `TopicsTest.cs` and finally update the "On Click" callbacks for the "Start" and "Send" buttons.
+   - `MomentoTopicsDemo.unity` (using `TopicsTest.cs`): utilizes `Task.Run()` to run the subscription to the Momento Topic in a background thread
+   - `MomentoTopicsDemo-Coroutine.unity` (using `TopicsTestCoroutine.cs`): utilizes Unity Coroutines to run the subscription asyncronously in the main thread.
+   - `MomentoTopicsDemo-TokenVendingMachine.unity` (using `TopicsTestTokenVendingMachine.cs`): utilizes the example [Momento Token Vending Machine](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine) to obtain a temporary, restricted scope Momento auth token.
 - WebGL builds currently do not work.